github/docs/content/code-security/code-scanning/troubleshooting-sarif-uploads/file-too-large.md

 Sometimes a single query reports many results because the codebase has a specific coding style, or because the analysis does not understand a particular library.
 You can review the results file in a SARIF viewer to see the distribution of results.
 For example, https://microsoft.github.io/sarif-web-component/.

-   - Check if the results are dominated by alerts identfied by a single query.
+   - Check if the results are dominated by alerts identified by a single query.
 Try excluding that query from analysis.
 You can reintroduce it when other alerts are fixed.
 For more information about {% data variables.product.prodname_codeql %} query configuration, see "[Excluding a query from analysis](#excluding-a-query-from-analysis)."
    - Check if there are dataflow queries with many deep paths.
 Try omitting dataflow paths from the output.
 For more information about {% data variables.product.prodname_codeql %} analysis configuration, see "[Omitting dataflow paths from the output](#omitting-dataflow-paths-from-the-output)."

 ## Fixing the problem